IsaacElenbaas/UIC/README.md

 # Ultimate Input Configurator
 Steam Controller Configuration has upset me for the last time - why can't I do analog emulation with a trigger?

-This does not have many features yet, but it is functional and I am using it.
+This is ready for use for controller-only customization, but I have not attempted to add additional controller or keyboard buttons.

 My goal for this project is for it to be the controller equivalent of QMK Firmware.
 Multiple inputs and outputs (keyboard or controller) per profile will be supported.

 Features:
 * Corrects analog stick drift and roundness
-* Provides *very* basic Tap Dance functionality
 * Provides flexible analog response and curve customization
 * Has modifiers to auto-hold, auto-release, or toggle inputs
+* Provides *very* basic Tap Dance functionality
-* Up next: analog emulation
+* Implements analog emulation